 Supporting national efforts to strengthen and advance the cybersecurity workforce.

 CyberSkills2Work program partners are essentially the lifeline of the national workforce development initiative.
 Without their support, the program wouldn’t be able to offer cybersecurity training and job opportunities to underrepresented and underserved populations.
-Thanks to our program partners, more transitioning military personnel, first responders, veterans, women, and minorities can launch or advance in cybersecurity jobs.
+Thanks to our program partners, more transitioning military, first responders, veterans, military spouses, women, underrepresented minorities, and government employees can launch or advance in cybersecurity jobs.
 An alliance of federal and multistate government agencies, nonprofit organizations, and American companies devotes time and resources to promote and fund CyberSkills2Work.

 - Cybersecurity & Infrastructure Security Agency (CISA)